YuriyIvon/DatabaseBenchmark/README.md

 The available attributes are:
 * `Weight` - the probability of a null value.
 The allowed range for this parameter is between 0 and 1.
 Default value is `0.5`.
-* `GeneratorOptions` - the underlying generator options - can be any of the other types.
+* `SourceGeneratorOptions` - the underlying generator options - can be any of the other types.

 #### Phone
 Generates random phone numbers.
 The following values are available for its  `Kind`  attribute: